Ohio State Physics New Student FAQ - Autumn 2017

 -10:00 am- 10:45 MANDATORY Dept introduction to OSU and the Dept

-Wednesday August 165h - Tentative -email fto be sent from Prof. Gramila late in day that will include TA assignments & notification of Monday time of your 2 hour training session associated with your teaching assignment.
+Wednesday August 15th - Tentative -email to be sent from Prof. Gramila late in day that will include TA assignments & notification of Monday time of your 2 hour training session associated with your teaching assignment.

 Thursday, August 16th - Last Mandatdory International Student Orientation at Office of International Affairs (OIA) -Dept schedule will include schedueld meetings with Prof. Pelz and getting your office assignments and keys.

-Monday August 20th - Physics Department MANDATORY Teaching Associate (GTA) 2 hour training and materials pick up for specific teaching responsibilities with your Course Coordinator
+Monday August 20th - Physics Department MANDATORY Teaching Associate (GTA) 2 hour training and materials pick up for specific teaching responsibilities with your Course Coordinator.
+Info will be emailed to GTAs from Prof. Gramila

 Tuesday, August 21st – Classes Begin!